Barclays is a household name, but do its merchant services deliver?

 What other merchant services providers could I consider?

 When it comes to choosing a merchant account, you’re not restricted to applying with a bank, such as Barclays.
-There are many third-party merchant account providers (called Independent Service Organisations) in the UK.
+There are many third-party merchant account providers (called Independent Service Organisations, or just ISOs) in the UK.
 And, when compared to Barclaycard, many ISOs offer better deals, superior customer support, and shorter contracts.

 That’s it from us!
 To let us know what you think about Barclays, and this article – or to share your own experiences of using Barclaycard to accept card payments – drop a line to firstname.lastname@example.org.
 And make sure to keep an eye out for new merchant accounts articles landing soon!